Youth Grief Support Program

 Brighter Days is proud to be a partner of the Eluna Network, and will offer Camp Erin®-Twin Cities twice per year.
 Camp is a recognized, therapeutic method that teaches youth in the medium that is most familiar and comfortable to them—PLAY!.
 Camp activities embed the learning in fun, yet instructive, activities.
 The unique camp experience creates an atmosphere to facilitate safe expression of grief both physically and emotionally, as well as traditional camp activities such as canoeing, swimming, arts and crafts, and games.
 Campers learn that they are not alone in their grief, which fosters a sense of belonging that is often shattered when a parent or sibling dies.
 Lasting friendships develop out of the camp experience, creating an extended support community.
 Watch our camp video HERE!

 Whether it is through our partners or one of our special events, we are committed to providing healthy and positive engagement for the children and families of Brighter Days Family Grief Center.
 Aside from grief support, camps and retreats, we will continue to provide virtual and in-person activities and events to remind children that they are not alone.
 Keep an eye out for events like Family FUNday, tickets to sporting events, craft making at our center and holiday themed memorial events.
 All created with the intention to connect children and families to US and to EACH OTHER!

 Brighter Days provides free support groups and workshops for specific age groups and loss types.
-These are scheduled quarterly and are led by our staff and trained volunteers.
 We also provide anticipatory support for children who are anticipating the death of a parent, sibling or close family member.
 Short-term grief counseling is provided at no cost and parent consultations are always encouraged.
 We want to help you support your grieving child(ren) while ensuring you have support for yourself as well.

 Please make sure to visit our Resources page for other local and national resources for Youth.